Managing Anxiety

 Anxiety is a common condition that can be overwhelming and can drive many unhealthy behaviors, yet it can also be thought of as helpful in some ways.
 To understand these very different effects, it is necessary to understand what anxiety is and how it works.

 The nervous system maintains a delicate yet ever-changing balance.
 It monitors our status and sends signals to different organs and glands to maintain this balance.
 When something goes wrong, or we perceive real or imagined danger, the nervous system responds and sends signals to the organs and glands to release chemicals to help the body respond.
 Your body's reaction to these chemicals is experienced as stress.
 Usually, the nervous system helps us cope with external or internal stressors; they are dealt with, and the body returns to balance or homeostasis.
-The body's physiological reactions (stress) can range from mild to severe, depending on the threat.
+The body's physiological reactions (stress response) can range from mild to severe, depending on the threat.

 The problem is that we cannot always tell if the signals from the body (feelings) represent a real or a perceived threat.
 If the threat is real, we adapt or cope as best we can, and our system returns to homeostasis.
 In this scenario, these feelings of fear or worry are protective and help us cope.
 If the threat is based on a false perception or excessively negative narrative about the threat, there is no resolution, and these feelings can become overwhelming.
 Our system stays on constant alert, and we can’t bounce back.
 This is when we develop high levels of fear or worry, and anxiety begins to creep into the picture.
 Anxiety is not just a psychological or mental state, as many think; it becomes a very real physical condition, and it has many nuances.

 Anyone can experience anxiety or have a panic reaction, and everyone who experiences anxiety is triggered differently.
 The underlying physiological stress response system is biologically similar from person to person, but anxiety varies due to intensity, biological and environmental differences, and triggers.
 How safe we feel is critical to our mental and physical health.
 Anxiety occurs when we do not feel safe, but it is more than fear.
 It develops into a dysregulated state of the nervous system.
-It can be chronic, as in Generalized Anxiety, or specific, as in Social, Performance, and Separation Anxiety, or specific as fears or phobias, or it can be triggered automatically by any type or stimuli associated with previous traumatic events.
+It can be chronic, as in Generalized Anxiety; or specific, as in Social, Performance, and Separation Anxiety; or specific, as in fears or phobias, or it can be triggered automatically by any type or stimuli associated with previous traumatic events.

 Anxiety can be overwhelming, completely debilitating, mildly problematic, or even adaptive and beneficial, depending on how you look at it.
 Some people are only anxious at certain times or situations, so it might come and go with some, yet be there constantly with others.